 The second generation has become involved in the family business – son Michael works on their wine making team.

-The tasting is relaxed and is held in a small house or weather permitting, is conducted outside on their patio.
-A glorious warm spring day with vineyards full of golden mustard is a perfect time to visit this winery.
+A tasting is relaxed and is held in a small house or weather permitting, is conducted outside on their patio.
+A glorious warm spring day with nearby vineyards full of golden mustard is a perfect time to visit this winery.
 Ask for a tour if they have enough staff in the tasting room – this is one of the highlights of visiting Baldacci.
 Your host will accompany you into the cave.

 Baldacci Family Vineyards currently produces about 8,000 cases a year.
 They were one of the early clients in Total Wine & More – back when they operated something like only 12 stores.
 Today this retailer operates more then 150 stores around select parts of the country and Baldacci’s wines are still selectively carried in store.

-Plans call for a new hospitality and visitor’s center – with the hospitality center to possibly open by 2019 or 2020 and updates to their winery facility to possibly be completed in 2020 or 2021.
+Plans call for a new hospitality and visitor’s center – with the hospitality center to possibly open by 2020 or 2021 and updates to their winery facility to possibly be completed in 2020 or 2021.
 Prior to their new hospitality center opening – a temporary tasting room opened in August 2017 (in conjunction with their new driveway) and this red barn stood in as a fake winery in a scene from the movie, Wine Country.

 For more information or to join their wine club, visit: www.baldaccivineyards.com